-As at 1 July 2015, the current MCB Board members are:
+As at 22 August 2022, the current MCB Board members are:

-Mr Joe O'Dea Jnr (Deputy Chair)
+Mr Joe O'Dea Jnr (Acting Chair)

-Mr Darrell Jones
+Mr Darrell Jones (Acting Deputy Chair)

 Darrell Jones is an experienced non-executive director, with a focus on community service and for-purpose organisations.
 He is a member of the MCB Committee for Finance, Audit and Risk, and also on the Monument Assessment and Advisory Committee.
 In other roles, Darrell is a Board member at Perth NRM, and also at the Mundaring Arts Centre.
 He served as a Councillor and Deputy Shire President for the Shire of Mundaring.
 Darrell teaches a range of business subjects at Curtin University, including Economics, Strategic Management, Risk Management and Corporate Governance.
 Alongside business issues, he has a strong interest in arts, environment and sustainability.
 Darrell holds a Bachelor of Economics, a Graduate Diploma in Applied Finance & Investment, a Graduate Certificate in Marketing, and a Graduate Certificate in Tertiary Teaching.
 He is a Fellow of the Australian Institute of Company Directors, a Fellow of the Higher Education Academy, and a Professional Member of the Economic Society of Australia.